In this tutorial, you'll load your own streams over HTTP using Tranquility Server.

 You can see that due to Druid's OLAP rollup feature,

 COUNT(*) may return a smaller count than

-Next, try configuring a datacube in Pivot:
+Next, try configuring a data cube within Imply:

 So far, you've loaded data using an ingestion spec that we've included in the distribution.
 Each ingestion spec is designed to work with a particular dataset.
 You can load your own datasets by writing a custom ingestion spec.

 To customize Tranquility Server ingestion, you can edit the